 Frank Feighan, TD

-Frank Feighan was appointed Minister of State with responsibility for Public Health, Well Being and National Drugs Strategy on July 2nd, 2020.
+Frank Feighan is the Fine Gael spokesperson on Disability.
+He served as Minister of State with responsibility for Public Health, Well Being and National Drugs Strategy from July 2nd, 2020 to December 21st, 2022.
 He was elected as a TD for Sligo Leitrim in the 2020 General Election.

-Prior to that, Frankie served as a Senator in the 25th Seanad, having been nominated by An Taoiseach Enda Kenny T.D. in May 2016.
-Frank is also a member of the Oireachtas Committee on Transport, Tourism and Sport.
+Prior to that, Frank served as a Senator in the 25th Seanad, having been nominated by An Taoiseach Enda Kenny T.D. in May 2016, where he served as a member of the Oireachtas Committee on Transport, Tourism and Sport.